ramirocabral/aws-solutions-architect-associate-notes-SAAC03/storage/DynamoDB.md

 - all features of [[Kinesis]]

 ## Global Tables
-- active active setup for multi region
+- active/active setup for multi region
 - two way replication
 - must enable Streams as prerequiste